mx-ruthie/affirm-me/README.md

   -Command Line
   -Git and GitHub
   -CSS
-  - Custom URL hosted through GoDaddy and served through an app deployed with render.com: iaffirmme.app
+  -Custom URL hosted through GoDaddy and served through an app deployed with render.com: https://www.iaffirmme.app

 ### Trimmed from the MVP for presentations but in the works for the future:
   - Favoriting affirmations to then serve up as an additional category